 Bringing a knife to a gun fight.

-I am a sucker for three things at car shows: split window Stingray Corvettes, cars so weird they’re cool (like a Chrysler Ute), and just about anything air-cooled (VWs and Corvairs).
+I am a sucker for three things at a car show: split window Stingray Corvettes, cars so weird they’re cool (like a Chrysler Ute), and just about anything air-cooled (VWs and Corvairs).
 Recently I spent the day at the Denton Arts and Autos Show in our hometown with the F-bomb on display.
 I was interested in seeing people and getting to talk about the bike and whatever else came up.
 Purely relaxing and fun Saturday, and it went just as planned after some rough starts.

 Rain on the car parade